International Day Of Clean Air For Blue Skies

 - Breathing in air pollution can knock a few years off a person’s life.

-- The rise in air pollution facts is rising the fastest in Asian countries.
+- The rise in air pollution is fastest in Asian countries.

 - Riding a bicycle and walking are two ways the average person can help lower air pollution levels.